Calorique

 Understanding BMI in Children: A Parent's Complete Guide

 Body Mass Index for children and teens is fundamentally different from adult BMI.
 While adult BMI uses fixed categories (underweight < 18.5, normal 18.5-24.9), children's BMI must be interpreted using age- and sex-specific growth charts because body composition changes dramatically during development.
-A BMI of 18 is perfectly healthy for a 10-year-old boy but may indicate underweight for a 16-year-old.
-The CDC growth charts used in this calculator are based on national health surveys of thousands of American children from the 1960s through the 1990s.
+A BMI of 18 may be healthy for one child and a different category for another child depending on age and sex.
+This calculator estimates the CDC BMI-for-age category from simplified percentile cutoffs.

 How CDC Growth Charts Work